danielhouri/WhatsApp-Android/README.md

 # WhatsApp-Android
-this project is an android app for sending messages throw internet server using an API which is a web service that receive and sent HTTP request
+This project is an android app for sending messages through an API server which is a web service that sent and receive HTTP request, and store the data on a localDB.

-##start app
-when you boot the app tou reach the main screen the login screen. in the first time you nedd to signUp to the app by filling all the necessary credencial otherwise just enter your previous login details.
-## API server
+## Run
-in both case you need to enter the API server on the setting button. after all that done you can enter to the app and start adding new contact and start a new chat with on of them.
+The main screen the login screen.
+If the user is not register to the API, there is a signup screen.
+After logging in, a screen appears listing all the open conversations the user has.
+When the user click on a conversation the entire chat conversation is load.
+Also in the conversation screen there is a button to add a new contact.
+**Important: Change the API adress server in the string file or in the settings button in the login screen.**
+By default the app is configured to run on the address: http://10.0.2.2:5056/.

-## FIREBASE
+## Technologies
-we used a technology called Fire Base for the functionality of notification arrived from other users messaging your account.
+- Firebase
+- Retrofit
+- Room

 ## Submitting
 - Daniel Houri: 314712563
 - Dor Huri: 209409218